Looking for instructions on how to play a game of “War”, the card game?

 - Each player will draw 2 cards.

-- The first card gets laid face down, while the 2nd card is played face up.
+- The 1st card gets laid face down, while the 2nd card is played face up.

 - If the face-up cards played during war match again, you start another battle of war!

-- Repeat until someone wins all of the cards.
+- Repeat until someone wins all of the cards for that round!

 Egyptian War Card Game